Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Case Study

-\item \textbf{SL (Supervised Learning)}: The supervised model first predicts the binary line-status vector $\mathbf{z} \in \{0,1\}^{N_\ell}$ from the load vector $\mathbf{p}_d$, as done in \cite{bugaje2023real}.
-Given the predicted topology, DC-OPF problem is solved to obtain the final dispatch $(\mathbf{p}_g, \boldsymbol{\theta})$, which is consistent with \cite{pan2020deepopf}.
-This approach evaluates whether feasibility can be recovered by projecting NN-predicted switching decisions onto the OPF feasible set.
-As with SL, this method is applicable only when sufficient OTS labels are available for training.
+\item \textbf{SL (Supervised Learning)}: Supervised model first predicts the binary line-status vector $\mathbf{z} \in \{0,1\}^{N_l}$ from the load vector $\mathbf{p}_d$, as done in \cite{bugaje2023real}.
+With the predicted topology, DC-OPF problem is solved to obtain the corresponding dispatch $(\mathbf{p}_g, \boldsymbol{\theta})$.
+This method is applicable only when sufficient OTS labels are available for training.

-\item \textbf{LDF (Lagrange-Dual Formulation)}: An unsupervised model that maps the load vector $\mathbf{p}_d$ directly to $\mathbf{p}_g$, $\boldsymbol{\theta}$, and $\mathbf{z}$.
-The model is trained to minimize the lagrange function without explicitly enforcing power balance, generator limits, or line-flow constraints, as done in \cite{fioretto2020lagrangian}.
-Since no OPF layer is embedded, the predicted operating point may violate multiple physical constraints and result in infeasible solutions.
+\item \textbf{LDF (Lagrange-Dual Formulation)}: Unsupervised model that maps $\mathbf{p}_d$ directly to $\mathbf{p}_g$, $\boldsymbol{\theta}$, and $\mathbf{z}$.
+The model is trained to minimize the Lagrange function without explicitly enforcing physical constraints \cite{fioretto2020lagrangian}.
+The predicted operating point may violate multiple physical constraints and result in infeasible solutions.

-\item \textbf{LDF+PP (LDF + Post-Processing):} The LDF model is used to obtain the line-status $\mathbf{z}$.
-After that, a single DC-OPF is solved to obtain the corresponding generator dispatch and voltage angles.
-This baseline evaluates whether feasible operating points can be recovered by solving DC-OPF under the predicted line status, even though the LDF model itself does not explicitly enforce physical constraints. \end{itemize}
+\item \textbf{LDF+PP (LDF + Post-Processing):} LDF is used to obtain the line status $\mathbf{z}$.
+After that, a single DC-OPF is solved to obtain the generator dispatch and voltage angles.
+This baseline evaluates whether feasible operating points can be obtained by solving DC-OPF under the predicted line status, which is similar to \cite{pan2020deepopf}, even though LDF does not explicitly enforce physical constraints. \end{itemize}